nathanp/crypto-price-widget/README.md

 **Does my portfolio leave my computer?**

 No, Crypto Price Widget is completely client-side and doesn't hold any keys.
-We take security very seriously and all our communication happens over HTTPS.
 All code is open source.

 **How will you make money?**

 I won't, but donations are welcome :)

-**When can I have a Linux, MacOS, etc version?**
+**When can I have a Linux version?**

-Linus and MacOS are coming soon!
+Linux coming soon!

 ## License